-The total OPEB liability in the March 31, 2020 actuarial valuation was determined using an inflation assumption of 2.1 percent; assumed salary increases of 3.5 percent; an investment rate of return (net of investment expenses) of 7.35 percent (including inflation); and the Public General 2010 Employee and Healthy Retiree, headcount weighted with MP-2019 improvement factors mortality table.
-For pre-65 medical benefits, a health care cost trend rate of 8.5 percent graded down to 4.5 percent by 0.25 percent per year was used.
-For post-Medicare medical benefits, a health care cost trend rate of 6.5 percent graded down to 4.5 percent by 0.25 percent per year was used.
-For dental and vision benefits, a health care cost trend rate of 3 percent was used.
+The total OPEB liability in the March 31, 2021 actuarial valuation was determined using an inflation assumption of 2.5 percent; assumed salary increases of 3.0 percent; an investment rate of return (net of investment expenses) of 7.35 percent (including inflation); and the Public General 2010 Employee and Healthy Retiree, headcount weighted with MP-2020 improvement factors mortality table.
+For pre-65 medical benefits, a health care cost trend rate of 7.5 percent graded down to 4.5 percent by 0.25 percent per year was used.
+For post-Medicare medical benefits, a health care cost trend rate of 5.75 percent graded down to 4.5 percent by 0.25 percent per year was used.
 These assumptions were applied to all periods included in the measurement.